fiddlecube/compliant-llm/docs/installation.md

 ## Verifying Installation

-To verify that Prompt Secure is correctly installed, run:
+To verify that Compliant LLM is correctly installed, run:

 ```bash
 python -m cli.main --version
 ```

-This should display the version number of Prompt Secure.
+This should display the version number of Compliant LLM.

 ## API Key Setup

-Prompt Secure requires API keys for the LLM providers you want to use.
+Compliant LLM requires API keys for the LLM providers you want to use.
 Set these as environment variables:

 ### OpenAI API Key